 Swim indoors in a wetsuit

-Here in Britain it’s more than likely we’ll be competing in a wetsuit so make sure you practice using that in the pool as it will add another dimension to your swim.
+If you’re going to be swimming in a wetsuit at your event make sure you practice using that in the pool as it will add another dimension to your swim.
 When you first get into the suit it’ll likely feel tight around the shoulders which will feel like you’ve been lifting weights.
 You need to get used to that feeling but the material will loosen off with time so that the suit will fit you better.